← Back to All Vancouver Dogs

 Where to find puppies in Vancouver

-BC SPCA Vancouver Branch is the largest local intake and offers close to same-day adoption for puppies.
-Loved at Last Dog Rescue in Langley runs a strong transport pipeline, bringing puppies from northern BC and remote First Nations communities into Metro Vancouver foster homes.
-LAPS (Langley Animal Protection Society) handles Langley-area owner surrenders and stray-mom litters.
-Heart and Soul Dog and Cat Rescue is foster-based across the Fraser Valley.
-AARCS is Alberta-based but maintains BC foster homes, so filter by Vancouver when checking their listings.
-Foster-based rescues tend to have more honest temperament info because the foster has lived with the puppy; BC SPCA is faster but with less detailed personality notes.
+The BC SPCA runs Lower Mainland branches plus a province-wide adoption portal, and Vancouver Animal Services is the City's municipal shelter (1280 Raymur Ave).
+Both are good first stops for a fast local adoption.
+Loved at Last Dog Rescue in Langley is foster-based and transports dogs from overseas partner shelters into Metro Vancouver foster homes.
+LAPS (Langley Animal Protection Society) runs the Patti Dale Animal Shelter and handles Langley-area animal control, owner surrenders, and stray-mom litters.
+Heart and Soul Dog and Cat Rescue is foster-based across the Fraser Valley, and HugABull is a Lower Mainland bully-breed rescue.
+Foster-based rescues tend to have more detailed temperament notes because the foster has lived with the puppy; municipal intake is faster but with less personality detail.

 Breed types in BC rescues